-Don’t forget to check Daenel’s blog on Wednesday to see all the other outfits for this challenge!
+Don’t forget to check out Shelbee’s blog on Wednesday to see other outfits inspired by this fun illustration!

 Not much to talk about the outfit, which is just an attempt to style my sweater vests in a different way – I’ve worn them with blazers a lot, but the professorial look can get repetitive after a while, so tucking them into skirts is just the natural next step.
 No, what I want to talk about is this brooch.
 I don’t know what it’s supposed to be, but doesn’t it look exactly like one of those galaxy-glazed donuts?
 Between this and my pizza slice brooch, it seems I’m building up quite a collection of unintentional food-shaped brooches.